wesen/go-go-labs/web/stream-task-overview/ui/docs/transcript-feature.md

-# Stream Transcript Feature Documentation
+# Stream Notes Feature Documentation

 ## Overview

-The Stream Transcript feature provides a chronological record of stream events, including task transitions, GitHub commits, and manual notes.
+The Stream Notes feature provides a chronological record of stream events, including task transitions, GitHub commits, manual notes, and LLM-generated paragraph summaries.
 It allows streamers to maintain a complete audit trail of stream activities while providing viewers with context about what has happened throughout the session.

 ## Features

 - **Task Tracking**: Automatic recording when tasks are started or completed
 - **Commit Integration**: Captures GitHub commits with links to the repository
-- **Manual Notes**: Ability to add arbitrary notes to the transcript
+- **Manual Notes**: Ability to add arbitrary notes to the stream
+- **LLM-Generated Paragraphs**: Longer narrative summaries of discussion periods
 - **Timestamped Entries**: All entries include precise timestamps
 - **Categorized Events**: Color-coded and icon-differentiated event types
 - **Sorted Display**: Most recent events shown first
-- **Tabbed Interface**: Separate tab for transcript view
+- **Multi-view Interface**: Different ways to view the stream content (Notes, Summary, Transcript)

 ## Data Schema